 We won’t front — managing your own finances can be challenging, let alone with your partner in crime.
-To help you in your journey to winning at money together, here are 5 tips for managing your money as a couple:
+To help you in your journey to winning at love and money together, here are 6 tips for managing your money as a couple:

-When it comes to debt, it helps to be as transparent as you’re willing to be with your partner.
+When it comes to debt, it helps to be as transparent as possible with your partner.
 This is especially true if you’ve merged your finances together because your debt is no longer just your own.
-If you both have shared financial goals — like marriage, kids, or homeownership — then it’s crucial to have an accurate overview of your shared financial situation.
+If you have shared financial goals — like marriage, kids, or homeownership — then it’s crucial to have an accurate overview of your shared financial situation.

 It never hurts to be more budget-conscious when it comes to going on dates together.
 And just because you’re cutting back on costs doesn’t mean you have to stop doing all the things you both love!
 Trust us, there are so many ways to keep the dates spicy while saving money.

 Ever heard of a half-date?
 It’s where you cook dinner together and then go out to eat just for dessert rather than spending money on a whole meal!
 Genius.
 We actually came up with a bunch of fun budget-friendly date night ideas that you probably haven’t tried before!

 You’ve probably heard of Mint, or any of the alternative budgeting apps out there (YNAB, EveryDollar etc.), to help track and manage your own finances.
 But, have you ever tried using an app that’s designed specifically for couples?
 Apps with features made with couples in mind are a whole different ball game when it comes to managing shared expenses successfully.

 Try a Zeta Joint Account — a joint bank account with two debit cards and loads of budgeting features and financial automations — to manage your money together as a team.
 It provides a simple view of your shared finances and give you a clear picture of where your money is going.
 You can also create budgets together, track and manage bills, and a ton more.
 Not to mention, it's free to use!
 All wins across the board.